Children's Environmental Health

 - Center for Childhood Asthma in the Urban Environment at Johns Hopkins University

 - Research Centers: Michigan Center for the Environment and Children’s Health

 There are four Centers studying growth and development:

 - Columbia University Center for Children's Environmental Health

-- Center for Children's Environmental Health and Disease Prevention Research at Mount Sinai Medical School
+- Children's Environmental Health and Disease Prevention Research Center at Icahn School of Medicine at Mount Sinai

 - Center for Child Environmental Health Risks Research at the University of Washington